rungalileo/observe-custom-metrics-from-code/README.md

-# Galileo Session Metrics Demo
+# Galileo Custom Metrics Demo

-This demo shows how to fetch and display session metrics from the Galileo API after running LLM calls.
+This demo shows how to fetch and display custom metrics from the Galileo API after running LLM calls.

 ## Files